echujon/arielsdoodles/content/clowder.md

 - 2-4 players: 4 paws each
 - 5 players: 3 paws each

-**Mistakes:** Wrong cards return to The Meowsters + 1 negative point **Failure:** 3 negative experience points
-**Max Theoretical Score:** 73 points (with perfect play using all 52 cards)
+**Detective Status:** 3 tokens (lose 1 per mistake, lose all 3 = game over) **Mistakes:** Wrong cards return to Stray Kitties + lose 1 Detective Status **Failure:** Lose all 3 Detective Status OR don't reach goal before Stray Kitties depletes **Max Theoretical Score:** 73 points (with perfect play using all 52 cards)

 Good luck, Kitty Detectives!
-Round up those mischievous Meowsters and organize them into clowders!
+Round up those mischievous Kitties and organize them into clowders!
 Remember - you can see their cards, but not your own!